T-Brockhouse/IE_laptops/README.md

 # Laptop Data Scraper and Analyzer

-This project provides a set of simple tools for scraping text data related to laptops, extracting structured information using a Large Language Model (LLM), and performing basic analysis on the extracted data.
+This project provides code for scraping text data related to laptops, extracting structured information using a Large Language Model (LLM), and performing basic analysis on the extracted data.

 ## Features